Lima Memorial Health System Logo

 The test is considered normal when it is negative.
 A negative test means that at the time you were tested, you probably didn't have the virus that causes COVID-19 in your respiratory tract.
 But you can test negative if you were tested too early after infection for COVID-19 to be detected.
 And you can have a positive test later if you are exposed to the virus after you were tested.
 Also, rapid diagnostic tests of any kind are less accurate than the regular PCR test, and either test may remain positive for weeks after you've recovered from the illness.

 For this reason, if you have symptoms of COVID-19 or you are at risk for contracting COVID-19 and your first test result was negative, your provider may recommend being retested at a later time.
 A single negative self-test will not rule out infection.
-If you used a self-test, you should test again in 24 to 48 hours.
+If you used a self-test, you should take at least one more test again in 48 hours.
+Take a third test 48 hours after the second test if you don’t have symptoms.
 Or, your provider may recommend a PCR test to confirm your results.

 What Abnormal Results Mean

 A positive test means that you are infected with SARS-CoV-2.
 You may or may not have symptoms of COVID-19, the illness caused by the virus.
 Whether you have symptoms or not, you can still spread the illness to others.
-You should isolate yourself in your home and learn how to protect others from developing COVID-19.
-You should do this immediately while waiting for more information or guidance.
-You should stay at home and away from others until you meet the guidelines for ending home isolation.
-Contact your provider or local health department for their recommendations.
+You should stay at home away from others until your symptoms are better, and you are free of fever for at least 24 hours (without taking fever-reducing medicine).
+Continue to take precautions for another 5 days to protect others from developing COVID-19.

 References

 Centers for Disease Control and Prevention website.
-COVID-19: Interim guidelines for collecting and handling of clinical specimens for COVID-19 testing. www.cdc.gov/coronavirus/2019-ncov/lab/guidelines-clinical-specimens.html.
-Updated July 15, 2022.
-Accessed January 23, 2023.
+COVID-19: Interim guidelines for collecting and handling of clinical specimens for COVID-19 testing. www.cdc.gov/covid/hcp/clinical-care/clinical-specimen-guidelines.html.
+Updated June 4, 2024.
+Accessed July 24, 2024.

 BACK TO TOPText only